drawcall/Proton/README.md

 Proton
 ======
-Proton is a html5 particle engine.It include canvas,dom,webgl,easel and pixel five kinds of renderer.Of course you can customize your own renderer,it is very easy.
+Proton is a html5 particle engine.
+It include canvas,dom,webgl,easel and pixel five kinds of renderer.
+Of course you can customize your own renderer,it is very easy.
 It is very easy, flexible and powerful.You can learn to use it in five minutes. site : http://a-jie.github.io/Proton/